codingforpleasure/customized-workspace/Ubuntu/useful-resources/sklearn.md

 #### Pipeline for preprocessing with ColumnTransformer

-Here we are treating differently two groups of columns `numeric` columns and `categorical` columns:
+Here we are treating differently two groups of columns `numeric` columns and `categorical` columns. therefore we need to handle them separately:

 ```python
 from sklearn.compose import ColumnTransformer